sweat0198/audio_classification_CNN_ESC-50/README.md

 * [Kaggle-notebook](https://www.kaggle.com/docs/notebooks) - Kaggle notebook used run notebook
 * [Pycharm](https://www.jetbrains.com/pycharm/) - Pycharm is used for working on local machine

+## Achievements and Outcomes

+* Data extended to 5 times with autmentation functions after splitting data as %70 training, %20 validating and %10 testing.
+* Model reached to 0.850 accuracy with 0.640 loss in 46 epochs which has 32 batch size.
+* Testing made with unseen data by the model, so 0.85 accuracy satisfies the expectations.

 ## Researches

 | Git Repositories  | Comments |